dsheets/ocaml-sodium/README.md

 ## Tests

-Both internal consistency tests and tests against the NaCl distribution, rather than *libsodium*, may be found in `lib_test`.
+Internal consistency tests may be found in `lib_test`.

 ### Salt